vapoursynth/bestsource/README.md

 ## Dependencies

-- FFmpeg 9.0 or later required.
-The release builds use FFmpeg master to pick up decoder bug fixes not yet in any release.
+- A current FFmpeg master build is required (libavutil 61.6 or newer): GPU device selection uses the UUID selector master added, and master also carries vulkan decoder bug fixes not yet in any release.
 Only `libavcodec`, `libavformat`, `libavutil` libraries are required.
 - xxHash

 Optional, and only needed for *gpu*: